famished-tiger/cukedep/README.md

 _Handle dependencies between feature file._
 [Homepage](https://github.com/famished-tiger/cukedep)

-__Cukedep__ is a command-line utility that helps to run feature files in the proper sequence.
+__Cukedep__ is a command-line utility that helps to run a set feature files in the proper sequence.

 ### Highlights ###
 * Simple syntax to specify dependencies